Skip to main content

 Gas sponsoring

-By default, all wallets will use our gas sponsoring, allowing you to not think about and manage funding wallets for gas.
-However you can always choose to self-fund gas through configuration.
+Private key wallets (EOA wallets) do not have gas sponsoring enabled by default and will need to be funded with gas tokens.
+However you can always override this behavior through configuration.
 When you use gas sponsoring you just pay the “gas bill” as part of your normal monthly goldsky bill, avoiding the need to deal with the complex budgetary and tax issues of purchasing gas tokens.
 When you don’t use gas sponsoring, you’ll need to get your wallet address from the compose dashboard at https://app.goldsky.com/dashboard/compose/{appName} and then transfer gas tokens to that wallet through a wallet or an exchange.

 Override default gas sponsoring behavior